HAWK

 Over a process of years we have spent time observing hawks and their world.
 The relationships between them and their austringers - the humans that work with them, train them, hunt with them, feed them, starve them, love them.
 We have looked at Harris hawks and goshawks, how they walk, how they fly, how they eat, how they mate, how they move.
 In transforming physically, both into hawks and the humans that come from them, we have developed a tangle of stories and images.
 We have discovered a hidden world of a rich and poetic vocabulary which belongs to this ancient way of life.
 We have been inspired too by brilliant people who have written inspiringly about equally brilliant raptors - William Shakespeare, Helen Macdonald, Gerald Summers, Barry Hines, St John of the Cross, T.H.
 White.
 In looking at what it is to be a hawk, we have found bigger questions, and no neat answers, about what it means to be human.

-The show has emerged over a number of years, and we are grateful particularly for support fro development of the show and the company along the way from Arts Council England, RADA Festival, and School of Arts, University of Kent.
+The show has emerged over a number of years, and we are grateful particularly for support for development of the show and the company along the way from Arts Council England, RADA Festival, and School of Arts, University of Kent.

 RADA-FESTIVAL-logo-final converted.jpg